florischabert/libasync/README.md

 -----------
 libasync is a C++11 library for concurrency and multithreading.

 libasync allows you to do concurrent work on multithreaded pools and serial queues.
 There's barriers and work groups for synchronization.
-Widely inspired by the great dispatch library.
+Inspired by the great dispatch library.
 It also provides APIs to create data-driven pipelines composed of different compute steps.

 libasync only uses APIs defined in the C++11 standard.
 This means that it's fully portable as it doesn't depend on platform specific libraries - provided your C++ compiler correctly implements the standard.